teoks0199/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## 4. Features <a id="features"></a>
 Now that you have started up FoodNotes, you are ready to start using its features!
-This section contains the details for every feature that is available in FoodNotes.
+This section unveils the array of features FoodNotes has to offer.

 ### 4.1 General Features <a id="general-features"></a>